Lebothegizebo/Factorio-Bad-Apple/readme.md

 2: Run generate_decoder.py <video_path>, place blueprint in world.
-    THEN RUN generate_lamps.py and connect the first lamp to the individual ends of the decoder (With a green wire, each column should be connected individually)

 3: Run generate_memory.py <video_path>, place blueprint next to decoder.
     IF MULTIPLE CHUNKS ARE USED: